joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/08/12/health/mmr-vaccine-combination-separate.html

 **Hawaii Braces for a Potential Storm Named Lala**\
-`Hurricane forecasters are predicting a tropical storm, potentially a hurricane, may bring heavy rainfall and strong winds to the Big Island starting Friday.`\
+`Forecasters are predicting a tropical storm, potentially a hurricane, may bring heavy rainfall and strong winds to the Big Island starting Friday.`\
 https://www.nytimes.com/2026/08/12/weather/hawaii-braces-for-a-possible-hurricane-named-lala.html

 **As Europe Faces Heat Waves and Wildfires, Travelers Are Forced to Adapt**\